by Pat Kennedy, Diane Brenner and Evan Spring

 On January 25, 1787, Sash participated in Shays’ failed attempt to seize the Springfield Arsenal.
 Sash was then 31 or 32 years old.
 Government troops scattered the insurgents with mortars and pursued them to the north and east.
 Shays’ men regrouped and sent out parties to secure food and weapons.
 Sash was apprehended in South Hadley on January 30, where he was allegedly procuring or stealing guns.
 On February 4 government troops invaded Shays’ camp in Petersham, Massachusetts, but most of the rebel leadership escaped north into New Hampshire and Vermont.
 In late February a small band of insurgents marched on Stockbridge, Massachusetts, but the Rebellion was soon suppressed.

 Sash was indicted by Hampshire County authorities in Northampton on April 9, 1787.
 Over 200 indictments were issued in Northampton that day, and in Sash’s packet of 33 indictments, Sash was the only African American, the only “labourer,” and the only person charged with two indictments.
 Only three other black men are known to have participated in the insurgency.
 Shays’ Rebellion was led chiefly by farmers, and not many African Americans were landholders.
 Other Worthington participants in Shays’ Rebellion include Nathan Leonard, Elijah Morse, Samuel Morse, Obidiah Palmer, and Hezikiah Partridge.
-At the same time, Samuel Buffington and Elisha Brewster were called up on the government side to help defend the Springfield Arsenal, pitting Sash against at least two others townspeople in battle.
+At the same time, Samuel Buffington and Elisha Brewster were called up on the government side to help defend the Springfield Arsenal, pitting Sash against at least two other townspeople in battle.

 The first indictment against Sash was for sedition, and the second was for stealing two guns for the “rioters.”
 The first indictment of Moses Sash reads as follows: